Hi, I'm Abraham Peñarubia

 🛡️ Certification 📅 Validity 🧠 Review / Thoughts

-Hack The Box Certified Defensive Security Analyst (HTB CDSA) January 24, 2025 – ∞ One of the most challenging certifications I’ve earned.
+Hack The Box Certified Defensive Security Analyst (HTB CDSA) January 24, 2025 – ∞ This is my most challenging certification I’ve earned.
 A 7-day practical, hands-on exam involving in-depth log analysis using ELK and Splunk SIEMs, usage of various DFIR tools, and the creation of two professionally written incident reports.
 My full review of HTB - CDSA is available on Medium Blog. 😊

 CompTIA Security+ October 16, 2023 – October 16, 2026 Security+ is an excellent vendor-neutral certification for anyone starting a career in cybersecurity.
 I primarily studied through Professor Messer’s course, and I’m grateful for his free study resources, which made preparation both structured and accessible.
 While Security+ is more theory-focused than hands-on, it still provides a strong foundation in modern security concepts and technologies.
 My prior experience with wireless penetration testing in college also helped me better grasp certain topics.
 Achieving this certification completed my CompTIA Trifecta and strengthened my drive to keep advancing my skills and knowledge in cybersecurity.